“The littlest things in life is where we find real true joy”

 There is also a full fitness centre with gym, sauna and a beautiful indoor plunge pool.
 This is located on the 37th floor and offers stunning views over Oslo.
 Open from 6am – 11.30pm daily.

 In all honesty it doesn’t get much better than the Radisson Blu Plaza Hotel Oslo when it comes to hotels.
 This 4 star hotel delivers a 5 star experience!
-Admittedly the hotel is not a budget option but you won’t be disappointed.
+Admittedly the hotel is not really a budget option but you won’t be disappointed.
 We can’t wait to stay again!

 Oh and don’t forget to take the panoramic lift!
 Accessible from the 4th floor this lift goes up the outside of the hotel offering magnificent views of the Oslo Fjorden and beyond!